 "I damaged her ribs."

-"I'm not amazed that you can still astonish me by how cruel you could be back then." she confessed.
+"I'm not amazed you can still astonish me by how cruel you could be back then."
+She confessed.

 "What was this weapon?"

-Xena pointed her finger and Gabrielle raised her head to see where she was directing, when her gaze fell on the sword that laid on the floor.
+Xena pointed her finger, causing Gabrielle to raise her head to see where she was directing.
+Her gaze fell on the sword that laid on the floor.

-"It's a sacred katana, I always called it the grand katana though.
+"It's a Sacred katana.
+I had always called it the Grand katana, though.
 Akemi manipulated me into fighting her father's Sensei in order to obtain it."

-Tons of questions were spouting in Gabrielle's brain, so she settled for asking one.
-"If Akemi was so conniving, why did you fall in love with her?"
+Tons of questions were spouting in Gabrielle's brain, so she settled for asking one, "If Akemi was conniving, why did you fall in love with her?"

-"I didn't know it doing the time, and I really craved having the katana.
-My ambition combined with Akemi's schemes aligned perfectly for her plight.
+"I didn't know it during the time, and I really craved having the katana.
+My ambition, combined with Akemi's schemes, aligned perfectly for her plight.
 I was the tool she needed."
 Xena pronounced.

-The blonde amazon had various emotions for Akemi, from indifference to plain dislike.
-Enmity was winning out.
+The Amazon had various emotions for Akemi.
+From indifference to plain dislike.
+Enmity began winning out.

 "She sounds like a bitch."

-Xena could tell the last part of what Gabrielle was thinking just by looking at her face.
+Xena could tell the last part of what Gabrielle was thinking by espying her visage.
 "In Japa, women are more disfavored to a male.
 A father could kill his daughter without any grounds for arrest in almost every area of the country.
-He could also whore her out if he wants to, causing her shame which is very important to honor.
+He could whore her out if he wants to, causing her shame, which is very important to honor.
 A woman can not gain honor by becoming a warrior of any kind.
-If she isn't placed in a prestigious position, the best she can hope for to gain some form of reputation, is becoming a geisha."
+If she isn't placed in a prestigious position, the best she can hope for to gain some form of reputation is becoming a geisha."

 "There are different types, but mostly a geisha is simply an entertainer.
 She doesn't have to sleep with another person unless she choose to.
-A geisha can become very popular and amass good wealth, including respect and honor."
+A geisha can become very popular, amass good wealth, including respect and honor."

-Picking up where she left off, Xena divulged.
-"After I defeated them.
-You can say, murdered the Sensai and his retainer of Samurai, I stole the grand katana.
+Picking up where she left off, Xena divulged, "After I defeated them...
+You can say murdered the Sensei and his retainer of Samurai, I stole the Sacred katana.
 While we were alone, Akemi started reciting more poems of love.
 I did not want to hear anymore of it, because she was slowly getting to me.
 She asked me to show her how to do the pinch that I had done on Kao.
-I told her that it was a sacred trust.
-She'd agreed, so I taught it to her."
+I told her it was a sacred trust.
+She'd agreed, so...
+I taught it to her."

 Gabrielle arose once again.

-Gabrielle distanced herself from her soul mate, but could only move so far considering the small amount of space on the cot.
+Gabrielle distanced herself from her soul mate, but could only move a little, considering the small amount of space on the cot.

 "Gabrielle, that was me long ago.
 I made a terrible mistake teaching Akemi how to do it.
 She used what I taught her to kill her father, Yodoshi."
 Xena proclaimed.

 Xena was disconsolate.
 "That was her plan all along.
-To learn from me, just to enact revenge against her father."
+To learn from me in hopes of enacting revenge against her father."

 Gabrielle made her way into Xena's arms.
 "I'm sorry Akemi mislead you, Xena.
-Do you think she truly felt anything for you?"
+Do you think she honestly felt anything for you?"

 "I'm not sure, but I was deeply in love with her."
-Xena responded the truth.
+Xena confided the truth.

 That didn't sit right with Gabrielle.
 She now had confirmation that her future wife hadn't been totally honest with her in Thebes.
 Xena already gave her love to another poet before her.
-Another deceitful person shattered Xena's heart again.
+Another deceitful person shattered Xena's heart.

-Gabrielle really began to hate Akemi.
+Gabrielle really started to hate Akemi.
 "What happened next?"

-"With Yodoshi dead, Akemi put the pinch on herself, imploring me to restore her honor by decapitating her using the sacred grand katana and placing her ashes in her family shrine with her siblings and mother.
+"With Yodoshi dead, Akemi put the pinch on herself, imploring me to restore her honor by decapitating her using the Sacred katana, then place her ashes in her family shrine with her siblings and mother.
 I was seething in anger that I wouldn't get any riches, but I couldn't bring myself to hurt her.
-I saw in her eyes that she was intent on having it no other way.
+I saw in her eyes how intent and reposed she was on having it no other way.
 After her last entreaty, I ended her life."
-Xena said.
+Xena elucidated.

 "You killed Akemi."
 Gabrielle accepted the revelation.
 "Did you carry out her request?"

-"I tried to, but when I begun my trek at night to get there, word spread fast while I was cremating Akemi's body.
-The people of Higuchi knew what Akemi had done, and demanded that I shouldn't place her ashes in her family's shrine."
-Xena answered.
+"I tried to.
+When I commenced my trek at night to get there, word spread fast while I was cremating Akemi's body.
+The people of Higuchi knew what she had done and demanded that I shouldn't set her ashes in her family's shrine."

 "I don't understand, why would they care?"
 Gabrielle was perplexed.

 "Yodoshi was the Shogun of the village.
 Although he was an atrocious family man, Akemi had dishonored herself by committing patricide.
 She murdered her father and their political leader.
-To hinder my travel, the crowd began throwing stones at me.
-One of them hit the pottery that I was carrying her ashes in and it shattered.
+To hinder my travel, the crowd threw stones at me.
+One of them hit the pottery I was carrying her ashes in and it shattered.
 I was in a drunken, dishevelled state, alone and broke.
-All I wanted to do was a simple selfless act, and some idiots ruined that.
-So in retaliation, I picked up a touch that was used to light Higuchi at night, and with the remainder of my saki, I set the whole town village ablaze."
+All I wanted to do was a simple selfless act and some idiots ruined that.
+In retaliation, I picked up a torch that was used to light Higuchi at night, and with the remainder of my saki, I set the whole town village ablaze."
 Xena's face formed a gloomy smile of pride.
-"Finally I left Japa, hoping never to return again."
+"Afterward, I left Japa, hoping never to return again."

-Peeking at the katana, Gabrielle asked.
-"What you do with the grand katana when you had it in your possession?"
+Peeking at the katana, Gabrielle asked, "What did you do with the Sacred katana when you had it in your possession?"

 "I tossed it in the fire with Akemi.
-Obviously, it didn't take, seeing that it's here and in perfect condition, but I swore it melted.
+Obviously it didn't take, seeing it's here and in perfect condition, but I swore it melted.
 It was gone when the pyre's flames abated."
 Xena responded.

 "Why did Akemi want vengeance in the first place?"

-"Yodoshi supposedly had slaughtered her grandparents, including her mother and siblings.
+"Yodoshi supposedly had slaughtered Akemi entire family.
+Her grandparents, her mother, and siblings.
 One brother, two sisters."
-Xena answered, growing weary of the questions now.
+Xena asserted, growing weary of the questions now.

 "Do you...
 Do you still love her?"
 Gabrielle had to know.

-"Just because I want to see her again, doesn't mean that I love her."
-Xena was annoyed.
+"Just because I want to see her again, doesn't mean I love her."
+Xena got annoyed.